-In the course of the advisory group discussions, several policy options to end balance billing for consumers were reviewed.
+In the course of advisory group discussions, several policy options to end balance billing for consumers were reviewed.
 While there was broad consensus that balance billing for consumers should be prohibited, the focus of discussion was avoiding unintended consequences impacting availability of and access to ground ambulance services.

-In the July and August meetings of the advisory group, 22 options were compiled.
-Advisory group members were asked to rank these options from 1-22 with 1 being the option they fully supported and 22 being the option they least supported.
-The members also were asked whether the option to apply to public providers, private providers, or both and whether they should apply to emergency services, non-emergency services, or both.
+In the July and August meetings of the advisory group, 22 options were compiled from the members.
+Advisory group members were asked to rank these options from 1-22, with 1 being the option they most supported and 22 being the option they least supported.
+The members also were asked whether the option should apply to public providers, private providers, or both, and whether it should apply to emergency services, non-emergency services, or both.

 Note: In the original ranking there were 23 options.
-This was due to the option Cost-based reimbursement (similar to Critical Access Hospital [CAH]) being listed twice on the spreadsheet.
+This was due to the option 'Cost-based reimbursement' (similar to Critical Access Hospital) being listed twice on the spreadsheet.

 The policy options were ranked as either a policy recommendation or a finding.
-This distinction was made given the scope of the Legislature's direction, i.e., how ground ambulance balance billing for commercially insured consumers can be prevented.
+This distinction was made to remain true to the scope of the Legislature's direction, i.e., how ground ambulance balance billing for commercially insured consumers can be prevented.
 A policy recommendation is something that an advisory group member would support as a recommendation to the legislature.
-A finding is considered important and should either be studied further or at least brought to the attention of the legislature, if not addressed directly through a policy recommendation.
+A finding is considered important and should either be studied further or at a minimum brought to the attention of the legislature, if not addressed directly through a policy recommendation.